Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 13–16 inches (33–41 cm)

-The Kooikerhondje is a charming and lively breed that hails from the Netherlands.
-This small to medium-sized dog is known for its striking orange-red and white coat, distinctive feathered tail, and perky ears.
+The Kooikerhondje is a charming and lively breed from the Netherlands.
+This small-to-medium-sized dog is known for their striking orange-red and white coat, distinctive feathered tail, and perky ears.

-Originally used as a duck-hunting dog, the Kooikerhondje’s name is derived from “kooiker,” meaning “duck decoy.”
+Used initially as a duck-hunting dog, the Kooikerhondje’s name is derived from “kooiker,” meaning “duck decoy.”
 They played a crucial role in luring and herding ducks into traps for hunters.
-Today, Kooikerhondjes are cherished as delightful family companions due to their friendly and affectionate nature.
+Today, Kooikerhondjes are cherished as delightful family companions due to their affectionate nature.

 7. Schapendoes